 Principal Software Engineer, Mirantis

-- Created the Placement API service for tracking inventories and allocations of consumable resources (e.g., disk, virtual cpus, memory) to be used in making scheduling decisions.
+- Created the Placement HTTP API service for tracking inventories and allocations of consumable resources (e.g., disk, virtual CPUs, memory) used in making scheduling decisions.

 Senior Software Engineer, OpenStack Telemetry, Red Hat